katnykiel/doc2md/README.md

     - ignore figure and table refs
 - copy the original markdown file and make changes on copy
 - save copy as new md file

+Requirements:
+- you have some YAML metadata block at the start of your file
+- you have some ## References line at the bottom of your file